 - Flossing helps to prevent unflattering stains: Your tooth enamel is like a sponge.
 When you eat and drink throughout the day, pigmented residue from those foods and beverages can get absorbed by your enamel.
 Over time, that pigmented residue can lead to unflattering stains and yellowing teeth.
 Flossing regularly helps to remove particles and residue from your teeth before it can stain them.

 - Flossing reduces your risk of chronic conditions: Your oral health directly impacts the rest of your body’s health.
 An increasing amount of evidence has shown a correlation between periodontal disease and increased risk of chronic conditions like heart disease.
 Flossing helps to keep plaque, tartar, and bacteria away from your gum line so you can prevent inflammation and gum disease.

 Brushing and flossing are both essential to your dental care routine, but it’s just as important to visit your dentist at least once every six months for a routine cleaning.
 Your family dentist can remove tartar from your teeth to help prevent gum disease.
-If you’re looking to make a dentist appointment for a routine cleaning, contact your local dentist at Caldwell, Bills and Petrilli Dentistry today.
+If you’re looking to make a dentist appointment for a routine cleaning, contact your local dentist at Caldwell, Bills, Petrilli & West Dentistry today.